egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 How did DNSSEC ever stop working on those 'private' zone trees?
 It didn't ever stop working; just that it was never workable for a private LAN (enterprise/homelab) in the first place.

-DNSSEC is designed such that the chaining of valid public-key over each name part of the FQDN is going from the top of the zone (`.`) downward to the bottom (your hostname) zone; unbroken links of a verifiable chain.
+DNSSEC is designed such that the chaining of valid public-keys over each name part of the FQDN is going from the top of the zone (`.`) downward to the bottom (your hostname) zone; unbroken links of a verifiable chain.

-To support this public-key chaining, each maintainer of its downward zone name (`myhomelab` in `myhomelan.mydomain.example.com`) must submit a DS RR containing the public key of your `myhomelab` zone to the owner of `mydomain.example.com.`.
+To support this public-key chaining, each maintainer of its downward zone name (`myhomelab` in `myhomelan.mydomain.example.com`) must submit a DS RR containing the public key of your `myhomelab` zone to the higher owner of `mydomain.example.com.`.

-Of course, if you own both the `mydomain` as well as `myhomelan`, then it is no problem to make `myhomelab`
+Of course, if you own both the `mydomain` as well as `myhomelan`, then it is not a problem to make `myhomelab`
-DNSSEC is valid, EXCEPT that you must continue validating the chain linkages toward higher zone names.
+DNSSEC valid, EXCEPT that you must continue to support the validating of the chain linkages toward higher zone names, as this what current DNS validators (resolvers and nameservers) do.
-You must repeat the same `DS` RR delivery for each zone name until you no longer own that zone name, which is invariably always its TLD or someone else's zone (domain) name.
+As a domain owner, you must repeat the same `DS` RR delivery for each zone name until you no longer own that zone name, which is invariably always its TLD or someone else's zone (domain) name.